BBBase-EHeresy/PPPub/docs/matched_play_guide/additional_rules.md

 ## ESCALATION EVENTS

 Some events like to use what is known as an Escalation format for the armies that the players will use.
-What this means is that players will start with a small army, then add more and more to their army following each game — though they cannot remove anything from their army after it has been added in.
+What this means is that players will start with a small army, then add more and more to their army following each game â€” though they cannot remove anything from their army after it has been added in.

 What this results in is the constantly changing state of an army, one where players can grow their force over the course of the event.